 How do I react when a friend is having a hard time at work?

 It’s tempting to give your opinion on the spot, but according to coach and consultant Hannah Salton, this isn’t a wise move.
 “Try and resist giving advice immediately,” she said.
 “Ask open-ended questions and listen to what your friend has to say.
 Sometimes friends need to vent, and just listening supportively can help.”

-Ultimately, caution is key, explains Ros Toynbee, director and lead coach at The Career Coach.
+Ultimately, caution is key, explains Ros Toynbee, director, and lead coach at The Career Coach.
 You might think you’re giving good advice, but it could lead to resentment.
-“Many a caring friend in good faith has given what they thought was practical advice, only to be ignored.
-Or worse, the friend says, ‘You’re right, I should quit!’ and blames you afterwards for urging them to leave if it doesn’t work out for them,” she said.
+“Many caring friends in good faith have given what they thought was practical advice, only to be ignored.
+Or worse, the friend says, ‘You’re right, I should quit!’ and blames you afterward for urging them to leave if it doesn’t work out for them,” she said.

 What if your friend pretends everything’s ok at work but you know it’s not?

 Do you have the feeling that a friend is putting on a brave face?
 If you really want to get to the heart of the matter, think carefully about the right time and place to bring up the conversation of work.
 “Putting them on the spot in a Zoom call probably isn’t kind or effective.
 Dropping a text to let them know you’re concerned gives them space to reflect and get back to you when they’re ready,” said Phoenix Barbour.